kevinushey/vim-deferred/README.md

 ensure each command is executed only once, rather than tying its execution to every event.

-# Usage
+# Usage and Motivation

+This pluging was basically developed to provide a means for lazily sourcing a Vim script.
 Here's how I'm using it right now, to lazily load some supplementary Vim scripts which take just a little bit too long to load at startup:

 ```viml
 autocmd VimEnter * Defer